Service and Learning

 Apply with Handshake!

-- Create or update your resume (schedule an appointment through CELCS if you would like guidance)
+- Create or update your resume (review the Resume Guide under "Resources" in Handshake or schedule an appointment through CELCS if you would like guidance).

-- Search for Community FWS positions before the start of each semester by typing "CFWS" into the Handshake job search bar.
+- Search for Community FWS positions on Handshake before the start of each semester by clicking "Jobs" and typing "CFWS" into the search bar.

 Participate in Community FWS